FTCA Administrative Complaint against CBP for Unlawfully Deportation of an Individual in Removal Proceedings

 While awaiting his next hearing, Mr. Luna traveled to Hidalgo, Texas to visit family.
 Border Patrol agents detained him as he was walking back from a gathering, assuming he was traveling with another larger group that had been walking nearby.
 The agents transported him to a detention center and refused to listen when he asserted he was already in removal proceedings and wished to speak to his lawyer.
 He spent at least two full days and nights in a detention center, constantly insisting to officers on speaking to his attorney, to no avail.
-Officers demanded that he sign a form agreeing to deportation, even at one time falsely assuring him his next court hearing had been “cancelled.”
+Officers demanded that he sign a form agreeing to deportation, even at one time falsely telling him his next court hearing had been “cancelled.”
 The officers kept the immigration court documents Mr. Luna showed them and forcibly removed him to Mexico.

 While in Mexico, Mr. Luna was forced to flee for his life and remained in hiding until his immigration attorney was able to make arrangements for his return to the U.S. with agency officers.
 He was finally allowed to present himself at the border in January of 2017.
 The claim filed affirms he suffered significant, foreseeable, and direct emotional and financial harm as a result of the unlawful activity of ICE and CBP.

 Counsel: Northwest Immigrant Rights Project